metablaster/WindowsFirewallRuleset/Readme/WindowsTerminal.md

 ## Right click "Open Windows Terminal as Administrator" context menu

-To add context menu on right click for "Windows Terminal as Administrator" see:\
+To add context menu on right click for `Windows Terminal as Administrator` see:\
 [Add or Remove 'Open in Windows Terminal as administrator' context menu][terminal as admin]

 [terminal as admin]: https://www.tenforums.com/tutorials/178668-add-remove-open-windows-terminal-administrator-context-menu.html